Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - Space to jump
 - Mouse controls camera movement
 - Losing all health results in reloading the scene with a unique message in the console
-- Completing the objective by touching the clock results in the scene reloading from the start
+- Completing the objective by touching the clock results in moving to the next level / scene